Cray-HPE/uan-product-stream/docs/operations/index.md

 1. Create a branch using the imported branch from the installation to customize the UAN image.
-This imported branch will be reported in the `cray-product-catalog` Kubernetes ConfigMap in the `import_branch` key under the UAN section.
+This imported branch will be reported in the `cray-product-catalog` Kubernetes ConfigMap in the `configuration.import_branch` key under the UAN section.
 The format is `cray/uan/@product_version@`.
-In this guide, an `integration` branch is used for examples.
+In this guide, an `integration` branch is used for examples, but the name can be any valid git branch name.

     **WARNING**: _You cannot make changes to the `cray/uan/@product_version@` branch that was created by the UAN installation.
-By default, modification is not allowed on this branch._
+By default, modification is not allowed on this branch._ Use a branching strategy that allows for new UAN installations to be merged easily into your branch.

    ```bash
    ncn-m001:~/ $ git checkout -b integration && git merge cray/uan/@product_version@